mcanavar97/mcanavar97/README.md

 👀 I always aim for the most functional, applicable, and readable code.

-🔮 I develop projects with Html, Css, React, Javascript, Redux.js, Sass, Bs...
+🔮 I develop projects with Html, Css, React, Javascript, Redux.js, Sass, Bs,  Typescript...

 💬 You can ask me questions about my areas of interest: React JS, React , Typescript, Javascript.